Parameterized Complexity of Fair Vertex Evaluation Problems: Metatheorems for Fair Evaluation

 Now we are ready to prove the main result of this section.
 It essentially follows by the exhaustive search among all possible shapes $S$ such that $\varphi$ is true under $S$ and application of Lemma~\ref{lem:computeX}.

 \begin{proposition} Let $G = (V,E)$ be a graph with twin cover $K$ of size $k$.
-For an \MSOo formula $\varphi(X)$ with one free variable that represents the set to be deleted it is possible to find a set $W\subseteq V$ such that \lv{\begin{itemize} \item} $\varphi(W)$ holds in $G$ and \lv{\item} the cost of $W$ is minimized among all subset of $V$ satisfying $\varphi(X)$ \lv{\end{itemize}} in time $f(k, |\varphi|)|V|^{O(1)}$ for some computable function $f$. \end{proposition} \sv{ \begin{proof}[Proof sketch] We proceed as follows.
-For every possible selection of $K\cap W$ we generate all possible shapes and check whether $\varphi(X)$ evaluates to true under shape $S$ and if so, we compute $W$ for $S$ having the minimal fair-cost. \end{proof} } \toappendix{ \begin{proof}[\sv{Proof of Proposition~\ref{prop:tcfair}}\lv{Proof}] We proceed as follows.
-For every possible selection of $K\cap W$ we generate all possible shapes and check whether $\varphi(X)$ evaluates to true under shape $S$ and if so, we compute $W$ for $S$ having the minimal fair-cost.
-Finally, we return the set $X$ minimizing the cost.
+For an \MSOo formula $\varphi(X)$ with one free variable, it is possible to find a set $W\subseteq V$ such that \begin{itemize} \item $G\models \varphi(W)$ and \item the cost of $W$ is minimized among all subset of $V$ satisfying $\varphi(X)$ \end{itemize} in time $f(k, |\varphi|)|V|^{O(1)}$ for some computable function $f$ or report that no such $W$ exists. \end{proposition} \begin{proof} The high-level idea of the algorithm is as follows.
+For every possible selection of $K\cap W$ we generate all possible shapes.
+We first check whether the formula $\varphi(X)$ evaluates to true under the shape $S$.
+If the shape~$S$ is valid, we compute a solution $W \subseteq V$ that agrees with $S$ having the minimal fair-cost.
+Note that this is done separately for every set of twin-cliques $\mathcal{C}_A$ for $A \subseteq K$; for this we use Lemma~\ref{lem:induction}.
+Finally, we return the set $W$ minimizing the fair-cost among these (in fact, the union of those computed in the previous step).

-We stress that Lemma~\ref{lem:induction} applies only in cases where the cover set of the cliques at hand is not empty.
-Thus, these cliques are exceptional and we have to handle them separately.
-Note that in this case, the objective is different -- we want to minimize the maximum number of selected vertices in any clique.
-It is not hard, however, to do this via standard tricks.

-In order to summarize the running time we have \begin{itemize} \item at most $2^k$ possible selections for $W\cap K$ and \item at most $2^k\cdot(\alpha+1)^{(r + 1)}$ possible shapes (for each such selection). \end{itemize} For every shape $S$ we label the graph according to $S$.
-Afterwards, apply Lemma~\ref{lem:induction} and proposition~\ref{prop:lam} exhaustively on the labeled graph to resolve whether $\varphi(X)$ evaluates to true under $S$.
+\textbf{Shape evaluation.} Let $W \cap K$ be fixed and let $S$ be a shape.
+We create an auxiliary graph~$H$ with exactly $S_A(i,j)$ cliques of size $i+j$ in $\mathcal{C}_A$ where $A\subseteq K$.
+We label vertices of~$H$ based on the shape~$S$ and the initial selection of $W\cap K$, that is, we label exactly $i$ vertices of cliques of size $i+j$ in $\mathcal{C}_A$ and the vertices in $W\cap K$.
+Afterwards, we apply Lemma~\ref{lem:induction} and Proposition~\ref{prop:lam} exhaustively on the labeled graph to resolve whether $\varphi(X)$ evaluates to true under $S$.
 If $\varphi(X)$ was evaluated to true, then using Lemma~\ref{lem:computeX} on every possible $A$ we obtain a set $W_A$ minimizing the cost for vertices in $A$ and put $W = \cup_{A\subseteq K} W_A$.
 Observe that this union gives the optimal cost for the selected shape $S$.
 Finally, we return the set $W$ minimizing the cost for any true evaluated shape.
-Clearly this routine runs in FPT time with respect to $k$ and $|\varphi|$ as parameters. \end{proof} }
+Clearly this routine runs in FPT time with respect to $k$ and $|\varphi|$ as parameters.